next-exp/sw-docs/docs/source/irene.rst

 Waveform calibration
 ::::::::::::::::::::

 The production and manufacturing of the sensors and other electronic components does not guarantee a homogeneous response among all sensors.
 Thus, the waveforms are calibrated to equalize their response.
 The calibration consists of a constant for each sensor indicating the number of ADC corresponding to a photoelectron (calibration constant), which is a physical quantity common to all of them.
 The calibration technique is similar for PMTs and SiPMs.
-For details about the calibration procedure see <reference to calibration procedures>.
+For details about the calibration procedure see the calibration cities: :doc:`berenice`, :doc:`phyllis` and :doc:`trude`.

 The calibration constants are measured regularly while the detector is in operation.
 The calibration constants are fetched from the database automatically and indexed by run number.